 C. Barrel through the crosswalk; the sign is only there to warn pedestrians to be careful while trying to cross the street.

 The correct answer is B. Any other answers may land you a traffic ticket.

-Still other times, cars stop at every sign regardless of whether theres a person in the crosswalk and road rage ensues as the drivers behind the stopped car honk their horns and wave their fingers.
-(You know which finger we mean.)
+Other times, cars stop at every sign — regardless of whether there’s a person in the crosswalk — and road rage ensues as the drivers behind the stopped car honk their horns and wave their fingers (You know which finger we mean).

 Once a quiet residential street, West Avenue has now become like a highway, residents say.